 Writing in ESRM

 The Environmental Science and Resource Management (ESRM) Program places great emphasis upon effective and elegant communication.
 Our ESRM faculty consider being able to communicate technical material an essential skill set.
-Along with proficiency in collecting, analyzing, interpreting, and presenting quantitative data both in the field and laboratory, and being able to understand the interdisciplinary context of environmental challenges, technical writing is a core skill set you must master to succeed both here at CSUCI and after graduation.
+Along with proficiency in collecting, analyzing, interpreting, and presenting quantitative data both in the field and laboratory, and being able to understand the interdisciplinary context of environmental challenges, technical writing is a core skill set you must master to succeed both here at CI and after graduation.
 While few of us begin our journey as great writers, our ESRM curriculum is designed to develop your potential and ultimately grow you into a strong professional writer by the time you graduate.
-To ease this transition, we offer the following guidelines and expectations for work produced in ESRM courses here at CSUCI.
+To ease this transition, we offer the following guidelines and expectations for work produced in ESRM courses here at CI.

 When you first enroll in the ESRM Program, you are expected to be proficient writers of English with a strong command of basic spelling and grammar rules and traditions.
 We also expect that you will: